 ABSTRACT

 Roselle (Hibiscus sabdariffa L.) belonging to Malvaceae family is an erect, bushy herbaceous sub-shrub where tender leaves and fruits known as calyces are used as vegetable and also converted into value added products.
 Eight roselle selections including two commonly grown checks i.e. one improved variety, JorRS 09-01 (SC) and one local cultivar (LC) used as checks were evaluated for their performance and variability at the Horticulture Experimental Farm of Assam Agricultural University, Jorhat consecutively for three years.
 All recommended practices were followed to raise the crop.
 The best performing selection and two checks were tested in multilocation trials at different Research Stations and KVKs representing three zones of Assam viz.
 NBPZ, LBVZ and HZ.
 The investigation revealed that the genotype, JorRS 10-02 exhibited significantly highest average leaf yield of 168 q/ha and fruit yield of 200 q/ha.
 There was an increase in yield of leaf and fruit by 8.2% and 19.6% respectively over the best check variety (SC).
 The leaves became ready for picking at 45 - 50 days and fruits at 100-110 days after planting.
 The consumer preference to JorRS 10-02 was more than the check varieties and was suitable for processing purpose.
 The leaves of this variety were green and fruits were red in colour.
 The variety was around 25 – 30 days earlier in picking of leaves and fruits for culinary purpose.
 The variety was suitable as leafy vegetable and for processing purpose.
 Similar performance had been recorded in MLTs which was later confirmed in the OFTs conducted in farmers’ fields of 4 different districts.
 Based on the performance in yield and consumer preference JorRS 10-02 might be recommended for release in the state of Assam and North Eastern Region.
-However, there is a vast scope for quality improvement of these genotypes through appropriate breeding programme.
+However, there is a vast scope for quality improvement of these genotypes through appropriate breeding program.

-Keywords: Roselle, Hibiscus sabdariffa, variety, JorRS 10-02, earliness, yield
+Keywords: Roselle, Hibiscus sabdariffa, Variety, JorRS 10-02, Earliness, Yield

 1. INTRODUCTION

-Roselle (Hibiscus sabdariffa L) is an underutilized and underexploited annual vegetable as well as fibre crop.
-The tetraploid species of roselle is having chomsome number 2n=4x=72.
+Roselle (Hibiscus sabdariffa L) is an underutilized and underexploited annual vegetable as well as fiber crop.
+The tetraploid species of roselle is having chromosome number 2n=4x=72.
 It belongs to the family Malvaceae and genus Hibiscus.
 The genus is generally consisted of more than 300 species.
 Based on growth habit or end use, cultivated roselle is mainly classified into two types namely Hibiscus sabdariffa var. sabdariffa and Hibiscus sabdariffa var. altissimia.
-The first type is mainly grown for edible calyx and second type is grown for fibre production.
-The close relatives of Hibiscus sabdariffa L. are Abelmoscus esculentus i.e. okra and Hibiscus cannabinus L. which is commonly konown as kenaf.
+The first type is mainly grown for edible calyx and second type is grown for fiber production.
+The close relatives of Hibiscus sabdariffa L. are Abelmoscus esculentus i.e. okra and Hibiscus cannabinus L. which is commonly known as kenaf.
 It is believed to have originated in West Africa from where it was introduced to India and other parts of the world.
 It is commonly known as Mesta, Red sorrel, White sorrel, Jelly okra, Red zinger etc. Locally roselle is known by many names in different languages such as Patwa in Hindi, Tengamora in Assamese, Pundibija in Kannada, and Mandharam in Tamil.